FarhanSadaf/CSE3100-Web-Programming-Lab/lab-8/weather-app/README.md

     A new view file, `\resources\views\weather.blade.php` will be created.

-7. Design the `weather.blade.php` file using the [Blade Directives](https://laravel.com/docs/10.x/blade).

-    Make sure to use `@csrf` in your form, else you might get *Error 409: Page Expired*.
-[Why?](https://www.squash.io/how-to-fix-error-419-page-expired-in-laravel-post-request/#:~:text=When%20working%20with%20Laravel%2C%20you,against%20cross%2Dsite%20scripting%20attacks.)

-    In this project, we created `css` and `js` folders in `public` directory and put all the CSS and JS files there.
+    Design this file.
+In this project, we created `css` and `js` folders in `public` directory, put all the CSS and JS files there and linked them.

-8. Getting the weather
+7. Getting the weather
     1) Create a new controller by writing this command, `php artisan make:controller WeatherController`.
     2) Implemement `getCurrentCoordinates()` function on `WeatherContoller` to fetch the current co-ordinate information of the user using the [IP Geolocation API](https://ip-api.com/).
-    3) Implemement `getWeather(Request $request)` function on `WeatherContoller` which will return the `weather.blade.php` view with weather data passed in a associative array.
+    3) Implemement `getWeather(Request $request)` function on `WeatherContoller` which will return the `weather.blade.php` view with weather data passed in an associative array.
 If the city is given in the request input (form POST in our implementation), then use the [OpenWeather API](https://openweathermap.org/current) to fetch the weather data.
-If the city is not given in the request input (form GET in our implementation), then call `getCurrentCoordinates()` functiom to get current latitude and longitude and call  the [OpenWeather API](https://openweathermap.org/current) to fetch the weather data.
+If the city is not given in the request input (form GET in our implementation), then call `getCurrentCoordinates()` function to get the current latitude and longitude and call  the [OpenWeather API](https://openweathermap.org/current) to fetch the weather data.
     4) Add the routes on `web.php` (GET and POST).

+8. Use the [Blade Directives](https://laravel.com/docs/10.x/blade) on `weather.blade.php` file where necessary.

+    Make sure to use `@csrf` in your form, or else you might get *Error 409: Page Expired*.
+[Why?](https://www.squash.io/how-to-fix-error-419-page-expired-in-laravel-post-request/#:~:text=When%20working%20with%20Laravel%2C%20you,against%20cross%2Dsite%20scripting%20attacks.)

 ## Tasks
 1. Modify this project to serve the city search request using only the GET method (modify the `weather.blade.php` and `web.php`).
 There will be only a single GET route on `web.php`.
-2. Add another controller `WeatherAPIController` which will work similar to `WeatherController`.
-But instead of returning the view with data, `WeatherAPIController` will only return JSON response.
+2. Add another controller `WeatherAPIController` which will work similarly to `WeatherController`.
+But instead of returning the view with data, `WeatherAPIController` will only return JSON responses.

-    Add 2 GET route on `api.php`, `/weather` (will return the weather of current city) and `/weather/{city}` (will return the weather of the city passed in the route).
+    Add 2 GET routes on `api.php`, `/weather` (will return the weather of the current city), and `/weather/{city}` (will return the weather of the city passed in the route).

     Then, test these routes using [`Postman`](https://www.postman.com/).
 E.g. `http://127.0.0.1:8000/api/weather` and `http://127.0.0.1:8000/api/weather/california`.